-- Operates to provide behavioral health services for individuals experiencing a behavioral health crisis. - Provides brief, intensive crisis treatment that includes an evaluation by a psychiatrist within 24 hours of admission. - Provides other appropriate treatment or services as necessary, including, but not limited to, observation, detoxification, and stabilization services, and medication prescribed by a physician. - Provides services 24 hours a day, seven days a week to individuals on a voluntary and involuntary basis in a community-based setting as an alternative to emergency department admission, inpatient hospitalization, and other higher levels of care. - Certified by the Georgia Department of Behavioral Health Developmental Disabilities (DBHDD).
+- Operates to provide behavioral health services for individuals experiencing a behavioral health crisis. - Provides brief, intensive crisis treatment that includes an evaluation by a psychiatrist within 24 hours of admission. - Provides other appropriate treatment or services as necessary, including, but not limited to, observation, detoxification, and stabilization services, and medication prescribed by a physician. - Provides services 24 hours a day, seven days a week to individuals on a voluntary and involuntary basis in a community-based setting as an alternative to emergency department admission, inpatient hospitalization, and other higher levels of care. - Certified by the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD).

-The bill would require DBHDD to coordinate with the Georgia Department of Community Health (DCH) to provide grant funding for the creation, development and operation of EmPATH units.
+The bill would require DBHDD to coordinate with the Georgia Department of Community Health (DCH) to provide grant funding for the creation, development and operation of at least two EmPATH units, one in a rural county and the other in an urban county.
 In coordination with DCH, DBHDD would also establish grant criteria and make award decisions, with an explicit prohibition of using such grants for funding existing programs.
-The program is subject to appropriations, but the two agencies may solicit donations, in-kind contributions, or public grants to supplement any state funding.
+By December 31, 2029, DBHDD must submit a written report on effectiveness of the pilot program.
+The program is subject to appropriations, but the agencies may solicit donations, in-kind contributions, or public grants.

-It is expected that grants would be used to fund planning and construction costs, as well as initial operating costs.
+It is expected that grants would be used to fund planning, transportation, and construction costs, as well as initial operating costs.
 However, the bill does not explicitly prohibit spending these grant funds on ongoing operational or other costs beyond startup.
 It is assumed that EmPATH units would also generate revenue, though it is unknown the extent to which patient revenue would cover operational costs.
 DBHDD and DCH would be able to use existing resources for grant administration.

-Fiscal Note for House Bill 913 (LC 54 0283) Page 2
+Fiscal Note for House Bill (LC 52 0595) Page 2

 We identified two states-South Carolina and California-that have recently distributed state grant funding to establish EmPATH units.
-As shown in Table 1, the grant amount per unit was similar in both states at approximately \$2.7 million to \$2.8 million.
+As shown in Table 1, the average grant amount per unit was similar in both states at approximately \$2.7 million to \$2.8 million.